gbrammer/grizli/docs/README.rst

-Only basic module docstrings from Sphinx for now.
+Installation instructions and basic module docstrings from Sphinx for now.

 See http://grizli.readthedocs.io/.